Star Gladiator Episode: I Final Crusade

 The System 11 hardware this game ran on allowed an easy home translation to the PlayStation, and it received a better reception on console than it did in arcades.
 In retrospect, Star Gladiator was hardly the smash hit Capcom may have hoped for.
 The quirky 1996 3D fighting game would be quickly overshadowed by many others from the era.
 The sequel, Plasma Sword: Nightmare of Bilstein (or Star Gladiator 2 in Japan) was ported exclusively to the Sega Dreamcast despite much speculation of a PlayStation conversion.

-FUN FACT: According to former Capcom community manager, Seth Killian, Star Gladiator was originally designed to be a Star Wars game.
-However, Capcom wasn't able to obtain the Star Wars license, so they created their own characters.
+FUN FACTS: According to former Capcom community manager, Seth Killian, Star Gladiator was originally intended to be a Star Wars game.
+However, Capcom wasn't able to obtain the Star Wars license, so they created their own characters instead.
 Star Gladiator was Capcom's first in-house polygonal fighting game, as the earlier Battle Arena Toshinden 2 was licensed to Capcom from an outside developer.

 View more products at TFG Shop